navyapaingol/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 CodeBook.md is a code book that describes the or work that I performed to clean up the data

+This repository contains the script run_analysis.R for the course project.

 The 5 steps required as described in the course project:

 -Merges the training and the test sets to create one data set.